-Optional: Superconductivity and Superfluidity
+Superconductivity and Superfluidity

-One of the principles that we just encountered is that nature, being lazy, will go for the lowest energy state possible in some circumstance.
+One of the principles that we just encountered is that nature, being lazy, will go for the lowest energy state possible in a given circumstance.
 That's why there is progressive neutronization of matter at higher and higher densities: it's a lower energy state.
 In that same general spirit, we also can have superconductivity and superfluidity in neutron stars.

-General idea: if there is an attractive pairing interaction between fermions, they can couple to form a state with integral spin, and therefore can act like bosons.
+The general idea is that if there is an attractive pairing interaction between fermions, they can couple to form a state with integral spin, and therefore can act like bosons.
 At a low enough temperature, these "bosons" can form a condensate-like state in which all of the bosons occupy the same quantum state and form a superfluid.
 If the component fermions are charged, this forms a superconductor.
 In normal laboratory experience, the pairing is electronic and happens only at very low temperatures (other than the ceramic high T_c superconductors, which do their thing at liquid nitrogen temperatures or a bit above, almost all laboratory superfluid or superconducting phenomena are observed at temperatures less than 20 K).
 However, in the dense core of neutron stars, nucleonic pairing can happen.

 As with all highly degenerate systems, pairing occurs between states near the Fermi surface (recall that in the cores of NS, both protons and neutrons are degenerate, just not relativistically so).
 Since there are many more neutrons than protons, neutrons and protons can't pair up easily because their momenta are substantially different.
-So, consider only n-n and p-p pairings.
+We can therefore consider only n - n and p - p pairings.
 The first gives a superfluid, the second a superconductor.
+The transition temperatures are extremely difficult to compute from first principles, but the guess is that they are in the range of a hundred million to a billion K.